wdi-sg/recipe-keeper/README.md

 Users will be able to:

-- Add a new recipe.
+- Add a new recipe.☑

-- See all the recipes that exist.
+- See all the recipes that exist.☑

-- Edit recipes that currently exist.
+- Edit recipes that currently exist.☑

-- Delete recipes.
+- Delete recipes.☑

 A single page should have at least 3 pieces of information:

-1. Title
+1. Title☑
-2. Ingredients
+2. Ingredients☑
-3. Instructions
+3. Instructions☑

 ```
 Recipe Title: Boiled Chicken